PhilipYip1988/vmware-workstation-installation-guide/windows-98SE-guest/readme.md

 * [WinWorld](https://winworldpc.com/product/windows-98/98-second-edition)

 Use the OEM Full ISO as the Retail Full ISO doesn't boot in VMware Player without use of a floppy disk and use the provided Product Key.
-For this version of Windows there was only a Product Key and there was no concept of Product Activation.
+For this version of Windows there was only a Product Key.
+Windows 98 SE was too primitive for Product Activation and a high proportion of Windows 98 SE computers were offline meaning internet activation mechanisms were unfeasible during this version fo Windows lifecycle.

 ## VMware Tools ISO